Walk Leader GuidanceAdmin2020-09-07T15:13:28+01:00

 Check transport and parking options – Consider availability of parking at the start of a walk.
 Note – If using pub or other business car parks, permission must be obtained from proprietor.
 If large numbers are anticipated, make sure the car park will accommodate all their cars.

 Dogs on walks – Consider if the walk is suitable for dogs.
 Dogs cannot be excluded from walks without good reason and we are legally not allowed to exclude registered assistance dogs.
 We can however state a walk is not suitable for dogs for valid reasons.
 In Spring time there will be lambs, calves and nesting birds around.
-Make it clear in the walk description any issues with animals, styles or terrain that may affect whether the walk is suitable for dogs.
+Make it clear in the walk description any issues with animals, stiles or terrain that may affect whether the walk is suitable for dogs.
 Dog owners have a responsibility to ensure their dogs are not a nuisance to animals or people and must be kept on a lead where required, (see additional information under Dogs and on the OSW Website).

 Recce the route – This is essential to ensure safety, suitability, contingencies for inclement weather and if something was to go wrong.
 Produce a route map or mark up an OS map that can be used if electronic guidance fails.
 A copy of the route should also be available for the back marker (or back markers)